JeanMarcMbouma/BbQ.ChatWidgets/docs/COMPLETE.md

-# Complete Documentation - Final Summary
+# Documentation Status

-## ✅ Documentation is Now Complete!

-All documentation has been created and organized in a logical, professional structure.

----
+Documentation status: Last reviewed: 2025-12-10 — living documentation; update this date when APIs or features change.

-## 📦 What's Included
+## Overview

+The documentation for BbQ.ChatWidgets is organized into the following sections:

 ### Root Level
 - 📄 `README.md` - Project overview with quick start